wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 layout: post
 category: Analytics
 description: Wistia's analytics are designed to help you understand how your audience engages with your content.
 Dive in to everything you could dream of knowing about Wistia's all time favorite subject, Statistics.
-post_intro: <p>Wistia stats are the best way to get a complete view of who is watching your video, how they are watching your video, and how your video initiatives are performing.</p><p>This guide will show you how to approach the two parts of Wistia analytics, <b>Stats Trends</b> and the <b>Viewer Stream</b>.</p>
+post_intro: <p>Wistia stats are the best way to get a complete view of who is watching your video, and how they are watching and interacting with it.</p><p>This guide will show you how to approach the two parts of Wistia analytics, <b>Stats Trends</b> and the <b>Viewer Stream</b>.</p>

 ---

 {{ "If someone is logged into Wistia and is viewing the videos, their views will be tracked in your Private User Sessions.
-You can read more about that more in our Private Analytics Documentation."| note }}
+You can read more about that more in our Private Analytics Documentation." | note }}

 ## Account-Level Trends View

-Wistia provides you sight into performance from the single video, to a Project (perhaps a collection of your tutorial or marketing videos), to the entire Account (perhaps all the videos across your website).
+Wistia provides detailed insights into the performance of a single video, a Project (perhaps a collection of your tutorial or marketing videos), or the entire Account (perhaps all the videos across your website).

 {% post_image hashed_id: 'a1d4328e0f493dc9b1f9b27b4bf97c199093e713', class: 'center' %}